markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 Git is a software tool for tracking changes across a set of files.
 It helps programmers to undo changes that break their code and to work collaboratively with others when developing software.

 If you are already family with using git, continue on.
-If you are new to using git, please complete the MS Learn course: [Introduction to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/) before continuing.
+If you are new to using git, please __complete the MS Learn course: :book:  [Introduction to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/)__ before continuing.

 ### :octocat: GitHub